Where to Find Free Audiobooks and Digital Text-to-Speech Books for Your Child

 Talk to your school and local library about what’s available for your child.

-If your child has trouble with reading, it can help her to hear books read aloud as she looks at the printed words.
-She can do this by listening to an audiobook while flipping through a traditional book.
-Or she can use text-to-speech to hear the words in a digital book.
+When kids have trouble with reading, it can help them to hear books read aloud as they look at the printed words.
+They can do this by listening to an audiobook while flipping through a traditional book.
+Or they can use text-to-speech to hear the words in a digital book.

 You can find free options for both audiobooks and digital text-to-speech books.
 Here’s where to look.